Vertispan/grpc-gwt/README.md

 messages etc, and naturally any reverse proxy would be required to forward all calls to the same server to be handled uniformly.

+### Not a browser?
+Technically, a Channel implementation can be written for non-browser clients with better h2 support, and that will be gRPC proper, rather than gRPC-web.
+Node.js for example has a serviceable h2 implementation that can be used in Electron apps or server side - it additionally supports bidirectional streaming, so a Channel implementation will be easier to provide without any workarounds.
+At this time, this project does not provide one.

 ## Usage

 Add `com.vertispan.grpc:grpc-web-gwt` to your project dependencies, replacing `io.grpc:grpc-*` dependencies.
 The